wenxueliu/ovs_note/OF_NOTE.md

     uint8_t dscp;               /* DSCP Value for controller connection */
     uint32_t allowed_versions;  /* OpenFlow protocol versions that may
                                  * be negotiated for a session. */ };

-static int ofservice_create(struct connmgr *mgr, const char *target, uint32_t allowed_versions, uint8_t dscp)

-    根据 target 监听客户端连接, 并初始化 ofservice
-    分配 ofservice 对象加入 mgr->services

-static void ofservice_destroy(struct connmgr *mgr, struct ofservice *ofservice)

-    从 mgr->services 中删除 ofservice
-    关闭 ofservice->pvconn

-static void ofservice_reconfigure(struct ofservice *ofservice, const struct ofproto_controller *c)

-    用 c 重新配置 ofservice

-static struct ofservice * ofservice_lookup(struct connmgr *mgr, const char *target)

-    遍历 mgr->services 找到 pvconn->name 为 target 的 ofservice

-####snoops

-/* This structure should be treated as opaque by vconn implementations. */ struct pvconn {
-    const struct pvconn_class *pvclass;
-    char *name;
-    uint32_t allowed_versions;
-};

-struct pvconn_class {
-    /* Prefix for connection names, e.g. "ptcp", "pssl". */
-    const char *name;

-    /* Attempts to start listening for OpenFlow connections.  'name' is the
-     * full connection name provided by the user, e.g. "ptcp:1234".
-This name
-     * is useful for error messages but must not be modified.
-     *
-     * 'allowed_versions' is the OpenFlow protocol versions that may * be negotiated for a session.
-     *
-     * 'suffix' is a copy of 'name' following the colon and may be modified.
-     * 'dscp' is the DSCP value that the new connection should use in the IP
-     * packets it sends.
-     *
-     * Returns 0 if successful, otherwise a positive errno value.
-If
-     * successful, stores a pointer to the new connection in '*pvconnp'.
-     *
-     * The listen function must not block.
-If the connection cannot be
-     * completed immediately, it should return EAGAIN (not EINPROGRESS, as
-     * returned by the connect system call) and continue the connection in the
-     * background. */
-    int (*listen)(const char *name, uint32_t allowed_versions,
-                  char *suffix, struct pvconn **pvconnp, uint8_t dscp);

-    /* Closes 'pvconn' and frees associated memory. */ void (*close)(struct pvconn *pvconn);

-    /* Tries to accept a new connection on 'pvconn'.
-If successful, stores the
-     * new connection in '*new_vconnp' and returns 0.
-Otherwise, returns a
-     * positive errno value.
-     *
-     * The accept function must not block waiting for a connection.
-If no
-     * connection is ready to be accepted, it should return EAGAIN. */ int (*accept)(struct pvconn *pvconn, struct vconn **new_vconnp);

-    /* Arranges for the poll loop to wake up when a connection is ready to be
-     * accepted on 'pvconn'. */
-    void (*wait)(struct pvconn *pvconn);
-};

 ####fail_open 模式